-Our vision for Mathematics
+Our vision for Mathematics: Curriculum implementation

 Fluency, Reasoning and Problem Solving

-The first aim of the new National Curriculum in England (DfE 2014) is that all children will 'become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately'.
+The first aim of the National Curriculum in England (DfE 2014) is that all children will 'become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately'.
 As this suggests, fluency is the ability to know different mathematical strategies and to understand how to use them at an appropriate time.

-The second aim of the new NC is that all children can 'reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language'.
+The second aim of the National Curriculum is that all children can 'reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language'.
 Reasoning is a child's ability to explain their understanding of a mathematical concept.
 In being able to articulate their knowledge, a child is building a secure understanding of a concept, rather than a superficial one which may later lead to misconceptions.

 The concrete-pictorial-abstract approach